supermarsx/autogithubpullmerge/README.md

 - Cross-platform build using CMake
 - Linux, macOS and Windows install/build scripts
 - Placeholder TUI application in C++20
-- Includes ncurses/pdcurses fetched with `scripts/update_libs.sh`
+- Dependencies managed with vcpkg
 - Requires an ncurses development package (e.g. `libncurses-dev`) for the TUI
 - Unit tests using Catch2
 - SQLite-based history storage with CSV/JSON export